Which of these goals sounds harder to accomplish?

 - Unusual situations like emergency closures or extreme weather

-Ask About Our Review Reply Service for Agencies and Resellers
+Ask About Our Review Reply Service for Agencies and Brands

 Whether your agency wants to overhaul its entire white label review management strategy, or you’re specifically interested in our review response service, Shout About Us provides flexible, scalable solutions to meet your evolving needs — and those of your clients.
 Our experienced team of response scribes ensures that your clients’ reviews receive personalized responses within 24 hours, while our Review Navigator system makes it easy to create, monitor, and update listings.

-With features like custom domains and URLs, custom integrations via API/Zapier, and sales resources to acquire new customers, our systems are optimized for medium to large agencies — and with our response scribes responding for you, you’ll have even more power to deliver results for your clients.
+With features like custom domains and URLs, custom integrations via API/Zapier, and sales resources to acquire new customers, our systems are optimized digital agencies and brands — and with our response scribes responding for you, you’ll have even more power to deliver results for your clients.